sreyasnherakad/AppsTeamTechnologies/README.md

-## This is a simple Crud application with create update delete , search and pagination features.
+## This is a simple search with create update delete and pagination features.

 ## To run this project :